Atomu2014/KNI/README.md

 According to your experiment settings, you can remove unreachable nodes and edges of the datasets.

 Step 2.
 Run ``train.py`` with default parameters for ``bc`` dataset.
+You have model options of ni (= ni:1) and ni:2, which have different attention network structures.
+Knowledge graph is the default setting, and you can turn off it by setting --kg=False.

     cd /path/to/code/
     python3 train.py --dataset=bc --model=ni